-Mostly New: Selections from the NYU Art Collection—originally on view March 21–June 17, 2022—will reopen on September 6, 2022 and remain on view through December 17, 2022.
-The exhibition presents modern and contemporary artworks, the majority of which have entered the New York University Art Collection over the last decade.
+Mostly New: Selections from the NYU Art Collection opened on March 21, 2022 and closed on May 20, 2023.
+The exhibition presented modern and contemporary artworks, the majority of which have entered the New York University Art Collection over the last decade.
+It was the last exhibition on view at the Grey’s historic original location, 100 Washington Square East.

 The founding of the NYU Art Collection followed A. E. Gallatin’s Gallery (later, Museum) of Living Art, which operated from 1927 until 1942 in the same space the Grey currently occupies.
 As the first American institution to exhibit living artists, Gallatin’s Museum provided an important forum for contemporary visual expression and access to original works for NYU students.
 Initiated in 1958, the NYU Art Collection grew quickly through the mid-1960s, with many sculptures, drawings, prints, and photographs installed throughout the campus.
 In 1975 Abby Weed Grey donated some 700 works from the Middle East and Asia dating primarily from the 1960s—a magnanimous contribution that also established the Grey Art Gallery as NYU’s fine arts museum.
 The collection will again expand significantly with Dr. James Cottrell and Joseph Lovett’s promised gift of approximately 200 artworks—a number of which are on view here—by downtown New York artists.